-To check your spam filter settings, login into http://user.vacationport.net with your NexCite email address and password associated with that account.
+To check your spam filter settings, log into http://user.vacationport.net with your NexCite email address and password associated with that account.

 You'll see two settings in this interface - Spam Detection Level and Action.

-All email messages coming through the Passport Online mail servers receive a score based on a complex series of attributes.
-Examples would be an email message that contains a lot of words in all CAPS, or a series of exclamation points !!! , or phrases like “Buy Now”, or even specific words like Viagra.
-The server then adds these all together and the higher the score, the more likely that the email is spam.
-This is where your individual mailbox settings tell the server whether or not to send the message on to your inbox or place them in the ‘Spam Quarantine.’
+All emails coming through the Passport Online mail servers receive a score based on a complex series of attributes.
+Examples of attributes given a high score would be an email containing several words in all CAPS, a series of exclamation points, phrases like “Buy Now,” or even specific words like Viagra.
+The server then adds these together, and the higher the accumulative score, the more likely that the email is spam.
+Your mailbox settings can tell the server whether or not to send these messages to your inbox or place them in the ‘Spam Quarantine.’

-You have the ability to set the Spam Filter Level to 5 different settings ranging from Lenient to Aggressive with 10 being the most lenient and 1 being the most aggressive.
-For most people something in the middle is best.
-If you think you need to adjust your spam filter level, first try just moving it just one level and then monitor your spam quarantine over the next few days.
+You can set the ‘Spam Filter Level’ to five different settings ranging from ‘Lenient’ to ‘Aggressive,’ with 10 being the most lenient and 1 being the most aggressive.
+We recommend the filter level be set somewhere in the middle.
+If you think you need to adjust your spam filter level, try moving it one level and then monitor your spam quarantine over the next few days.

-After correctly entering the verification code they will receive this message: "Message released and sender whitelisted for future emails"
+After correctly entering the verification code, they will receive this message: "Message released and sender whitelisted for future emails."

-Note: Inform Sender does not work for newsletters or mass e-mailing systems.
+Note: Inform Sender does not work for newsletters or mass emailing systems.
 Most of those are from "do-not-reply" addresses.
 You will have to allow those addresses manually.

 Place Spam in INBOX and mark subject: This adds "Spam*****" to the subject line of the incoming message to alert you that the email went above the 'Spam Detection Level' you've selected.
 Please note that this does not quarantine any messages in our system and only warns you that the message could be spam.